thheller/shadow-http/README.md

 ## Working

 - FileHandler to serve static files from a directory.
 Supports on-the-fly gzip compression and If-Modified-Since/304 dance.
 Indexes all files on startup and supports starting a Watcher to watch for changes.
+- ClasspathHandler for serving files from classpath (also support gzip)
 - WebSockets including permessage-deflate compression
 - SSE can be done in user space, might change it to have "upgrade" semantics though as connection can never end after.
 Probably would make for a cleaner API.
 - GZIP on-the-fly compression also works for normal handlers